gumaerc-testorg/18.745-fall-2020/content/pages/calendar.md

 Lecture 13: The Poincare-Birkhoff-Witt Theorem

-Lecture 14: Free Lie Algebras and the Baker-Campbell-Hausdor Formula
+Lecture 14: Free Lie Algebras and the Baker-Campbell-Hausdorff Formula

 *Problem set 6 due*